Integrity Chiropractic’s COVID-19 Safety Measures

 The front clinic door will also be locked during business hours to further control unexpected or unauthorized access to the clinic.

-If you are going to require your phone during the visit to obtain personal information from it for the visit, we will provide you a disinfectant wipe to clean it before you wash your hands.
+If you are going to require your phone during the visit to obtain personal information from it for the visit, we will provide you a disinfectant wipe to clean it before you sanitize your hands.

 We recommend that you bring no items into the clinic other than your phone, driver’s license, or credit card if possible.